CassandraMaldonado/LLM_Healthcare/README.md

 ## Datasets
 Here’s what I used and why:

-_1. PubMedQA_
+_1. PubMedQA_:
-Biomedical yes/no/maybe questions from research abstracts
+Biomedical yes/no/maybe questions from research abstracts, which makes it great for evidence reasoning.

-Great for evidence-based reasoning

-_2. RadQA_
+_2. RadQA_:
-Radiology-focused QA with detailed rationales

-Used to fine-tune on chain-of-thought reasoning

-Really helpful for more step-by-step clinical logic
+Radiology QA with detailed rationales, used to fine-tune on CoT reasoning.
+Really helpful for more step-by-step clinical logic.

-_3. MedMCQA_
+_3. MedMCQA_:
-Massive MCQ dataset based on real medical exams (NEET-PG)

-Covers a wide range of specialties

-Good for factual knowledge and memorization-heavy tasks
+Massive MCQ dataset based on real medical exams, it covers a wide range of specialties.
+Good for factual knowledge and memorization tasks.

 Each dataset had a slightly different format and use case, so combining them helped balance reasoning, recall, and safety.